Review: Cathay Pacific First Class (777-300ER)

 Cathay Pacific First Class Seat Map

 This version of the Cathay Pacific Boeing 777-300ER (type 77A) is configured with just six seats in first class (F), as well as 53 business class (J) seats, 34 premium economy (W) seats, and 201 economy seats (M).
-The First Class is arranged as six suites in 1-1-1 configuration across two rows, consisting of a 36″ wide seat converting to an 81″ long flat bed.
+The First Class is arranged as six suites in a 1-1-1 configuration across two rows, consisting of a 36″ wide seat converting to an 81″ long flat bed.

 Cathay Pacific First Class Cabin